-There are different types of foster care available and NFA Fostering Family will help find you a suitable placement.
+There are different types of foster care available and National Fostering Group will help find you a suitable placement.

 As with most aspects of foster care, the specifics depend on each individual case.
 We’ll always share as much information about your potential foster child as possible, but sometimes we may only have basic details.
 This is often the case in emergency situations, where children or young people have to be placed very quickly.